darth-c0d3r/neural-question-generation/README.md

 # Dataset

 The goal of Question Generation is to generate a valid and fluent question according to a given passage and the target answer.
 Hence, the input to the model will be a passage context and an answer, and the output / target will be the question for the given answer.
 Question Generation can be used in many scenarios, such as automatic tutoring systems, improving the performance of Question Answering models and enabling chat-bots to lead a conversation.
 The final dataset is created by taking the union of the following Question Answering Datasets.
-The dataset must have the following three columns: context, question, answer
+The dataset must have the following three columns: context, question, answer.

 ## [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/)